fastalways/Orbbec-PythonOpenCV/README.md

 Orbbec Python OpenCV OpenNI Primesense Record Depth 16bits
 ## Step 1
 ### Install Driver in directory "Driver-installer"
-#### Or manually download at https://orbbec3d.com/develop/ in Section Download Orbbec Camera Driver for Windows
+#### Or manually download at https://orbbec3d.com/develop/ in Section Download Orbbec Camera Driver for Windows/Linux
+#### For Linux you have to install driver from SDK (which matched with your Linux Distro)
 ## Step 2
 ### Ensure you have python version 3.5 upward
 ### Install python packages: opencv-python, numpy, primesense